rbaluja/rbaluja.github.io/_pages/index.md

 ---
 Welcome!

-I am an environmental economist with research interests in industrial organization, labor economics, and quantum computing.
+I am an environmental economist with research interests in industrial organization and labor economics.
 I am currently a Ph.D. candidate in the Department of Economics at the University of Arizona.
 Prior to joining the University of Arizona, I received my bachelor's degree in Mathematics and Economics from the University of California, San Diego.

 I am on the 2024-2025 job market.